vinnyfs89/poloniexlendingbot/docs/installation.rst

     Credit to GitHub user utdrmac.

-    The permission on the unit file needs to be set to 644 :
+    The permission on the unit file may need to be set to 644 (depending on your OS) :

     ```
        sudo chmod 644 /lib/systemd/system/lendingbot.service